dylandepass/franklin-storybook-addon/README.md

 2. Setup `argTypes`

     The addon supports two types of optional argTypes, `sectionClasses` and `blockClasses`.
 The option can either be mutually exclusive or not.
-If you want to support multiple classes at the same time you can change the control type from `radio` to `checkbox`.
+If you want to support multiple classes at the same time you can change the control type from `radio` to `check`.

     #### Section Classes